ICICI Prudential Life Insurance Company Limited

 REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS

-report, to the extent applicable that:
+to us, we report to the extent applicable that:

-(i) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit of accompanying standalone financial statements
+(i) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit of accompanying Standalone Financial Statements;

 (ii) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books;